civicrm/civicrm-core/.github/CONTRIBUTING.md

    [Release Management README](https://github.com/civicrm/release-management/blob/master/README.md).
  * For an example invitation, see the previous [invitation for the April-May 2016](https://github.com/civicrm/release-management/issues/1).

+## Pull-Request Scope

+A good pull request (PR) addresses a clearly-defined problem.
+There should be a detailed description logged in the [issue tracker](http://issues.civicrm.org/).
+Excellent PRs also increase test coverage.
+If you are tempted to do additional tweaks or code cleanup outside the scope of that issue, you could make a separate commit and include them in the PR if they are minor & non-controversial, or create a seperate PR if they are more complex.

+There is no size limit for PRs as long as they are focused on completely solving a discreet problem.
+As a practical matter, though, bigger PRs may take longer to review and merge.
+When possible, split "epic" issues into bite-sized chunks as long as each seperate PR is functionally complete and does not cause merge conflicts with your other PRs.
+In the latter case, add commits to an existing PR.

 ## Pull-Request Subject

 When filing a pull-request, use a descriptive subject.
 These are good examples: